robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > even (in the case of bioengineering and climate policy) the species.

 > [k4925] Diversity is good not only for society but for our species.

->
-> FIXME
-> > [k4926] The problem is that the value of diversity, as our thought
+> [k4926] The problem is that the value of diversity, as our thought
 > experiments showed, can conflict with the value of individual choice.

 > [k4933] But the fact that inequality already exists is not an argument to
 > increase or permanently enshrine it.
+>
-Permitting parents to buy the best
+> Permitting parents to buy the best
 > genes for their kids would represent a true quantum leap in inequality.

 > [k4945] There are practices we cannot fully control, from shoplifting to